Meerschaum pipe: Characteristics

+Meerschaum does not burn and floats in water.
+It softens when wet, but hardens again when dried.
+Meerschaum, which expels moisture due to its porous structure, is therefore used in pipe making.
 When smoked, meerschaum pipes gradually change color, and old meerschaum pipes will turn incremental shades of yellow, orange, red, and amber from the base on up.
 When prepared for use as a pipe, the natural nodules are first scraped to remove the red earthy matrix, then dried, again scraped and polished with wax.
 The crudely shaped masses thus prepared are turned and carved, smoothed with glass-paper, heated in wax or stearine, and finally polished with bone-ash.

 Worldwide use

 Carved Turkish meerschaum products were traditionally made in manufacturing centers such as Vienna.
 Since the 1970s, though, Turkey has banned the exportation of meerschaum nodules, trying to set up a local meerschaum industry.
 The once famous manufacturers have therefore disappeared and European pipe producers turned to others sources for their pipes.

 Another variation of meerschaum pipe is the calabash pipe made iconic by William Gillette's stage portrayal of Sherlock Holmes.
 The calabash is a gourd similar to a squash, grown specifically for use in pipes.
 The shape is determined as the gourd grows by placing small blocks under the stem, forcing it into a gentle curve.
 The mature gourd is cut and dried, then fitted with a cork gasket to receive a meerschaum bowl.
 The finished pipe offers one of the coolest, driest smokes available.

 In Somalia and Djibouti, meerschaum is used to make the dabqaad, a traditional incense burner.
 The mineral is mined in the district of El Buur, the latter of which serves as a center for quarrying.
 El Buur is also the place of origin of the local pipe-making industry.